How To Caulk Windows (2024 Guide)

 Here are some step-by-step instructions for mess-free window caulking on all different types of windows.

-Tubes of caulk come sealed, so you must cut the opening for the caulk to flow through.
+- Cut the nozzle: Tubes of caulk come sealed, so you must cut an opening for the caulk to flow through.
 The wider the opening, the larger the bead of caulk that will come out, so take care when making this cut.
-Use the utility knife to cut off the last one-fourth inch of the tip of the nozzle at a 45-degree angle.
+Use the utility knife to cut off the last 1/4-inch of the nozzle’s tip at a 45-degree angle.
 You might also need to insert a small nail or pin to break the seal on the inside of the nozzle.

-After applying each line of caulk, take your caulk-smoothing tool and drag the tip lightly over the bead, which will remove excess caulk and make sure it fills the entirety of the gap.
+- Smooth the bead: After applying each line of caulk, take your caulk-smoothing tool and drag the tip lightly over the bead, which will remove excess caulk and ensure it fills the entirety of the gap.
 You can also use a popsicle stick or even your finger covered with a wet rag.
 If you used painter’s tape, remove it after you’ve smoothed the caulk but before it has time to set.
 Wipe away any remaining excess caulk with a clean, damp rag.

 Areas To Avoid When Caulking Windows